LEADERS & ORGANIZATIONS

 Tim Harrison, ACC, is a San Diego native, Rice University graduate, and resident of Houston, Texas.
 After graduating into a world in crisis because of the pandemic and social unrest, he turned down a coveted job in consulting to pursue his life mission, “To inspire and equip people to realize their potential.”
 This led Tim to create the non-profit EPOG (“Enjoyable Pain of Growth”) Academy with the mission to make personal development part of education.
 EPOG makes professional leadership coaching accessible so that high school students from all zip codes can access top-tier resources that empower them to take control of their future.
 Tim is one of the youngest coaches in the US to earn his ACC credential from the International Coaching Federation, and he’s an active Leadership Coach, public speaker, peer-reviewed social scientist, consultant, and performing artist.

-311: The Future of leadership: Chuck Mollor
+311: The Future of Leadership: Chuck Mollor

 Everything can change because of leadership.
 In our world today, our organizations, and our coaching relationships, leadership is crucial and foundational.
 Let’s take a closer look at the future of leadership and how we, as coaches, can better engage with the challenges of leadership.
 Join us to learn more!